Treasure Island (1950 film): Plot

 Jim takes Gunn's boat and cuts the Hispaniolas anchor rope.
-The pirate Israel Hands discovers Jim and chases him into the ship's rigging.
-Hands injures Jim's arm with a knife but is killed by the boy's pistol.
+The pirate Israel Hands discovers Jim and chases him into the ship's rigging, where Jim shoots him dead despite being wounded.
 The Hispaniola runs aground, and Jim strikes the Jolly Roger and hoists the Union Jack.
 Slowed by his wound, which becomes infected by swamp water, it takes him all night to return to the unguarded stockade.
 Inside the stockade, Jim searches for the doctor to mend his wound, but the man asleep under Livesey's coat is Long John Silver, causing Jim to faint on the spot.
 Silver finds the map on Jim as his men awaken.

-Merry wants Jim dead, but Silver wants to trade him for the map, which his men believe is with Smollett.
-The men go outside to vote.
-From the stockade's lookout, while calling for Livesey, Silver sees that the ship is aground and flying the Union Jack, and believes that Smollett's partners have recaptured the ship.
+Merry wants Jim dead, but Silver deceives his men into believing that Smollett has the map so he can "trade" it for Jim.
+While attempting to signal the captain, Silver sees that the ship is aground and flying the Union Jack and mistakenly believes that Smollett's party has recaptured the ship.
 The other pirates give Silver the black spot, but he refuses to acknowledge it.
 They let him bargain with Livesey, who has come to treat Jim, for the map.

 Silver secretly barters with Livesey for leniency in court, inadvertently revealing that the ship is no longer under his control.
-Livesey agrees only when Jim refuses to try to escape with him, as Silver had saved his life by calling for Livesey.
+Livesey agrees only when Jim insists on staying out of loyalty to Silver.
 Livesey leaves and Silver returns with Jim, flaunting the map to convince his men that his bargain was successful.
 The pirates are overjoyed and retake the black spot, then proceed on a grueling treasure hunt.
 When they finally reach the spot where the £700,000 treasure is supposed to be buried, they discover instead an empty pit, save for one guinea.
-The pirates attack Silver, who kills three of them before Smollett's men appear to defeat the rest.
-Greeting Silver, Gunn reveals that he has unearthed Flint's treasure and stashed it in a cave.
+A fight breaks out, and only the arrival of Smollett saves Silver's life.
+Gunn then reveals that he buried Flint's treasure in a second, secret location.

 Despite keeping his end of the bargain, Captain Smollett still wants Silver returned to England to stand trial for his mutiny.
 Hawkins, Trelawney and two others take Silver to the Hispaniola aboard a rowboat loaded with a few chests of treasure.
 Silver snatches Jim's pistol and forces Trelawney and the others from the boat but commands Jim to remain in order to steer him out of the cove.
 Jim instead beaches him on a sandbar, and Silver orders him to push him at gunpoint, but Jim refuses.
 Silver is unable to execute his threat to shoot and drops the pistol in the water, attempting to push the boat off on his own.
 Seeing Silver struggle, Jim helps him, waving a hesitant farewell as Silver rows away with the treasure and bids him farewell in return.